Improve your sight without glasses

-The fact is, even if the Bates method were widely known I can't see it ever really taking the place of traditional methods.
-Simply because, I have to say this but, the human race is a teensy weensy bit inclined towards laziness and doing daily exercise to improve the sight is a bit too much like hard work.
-Come on, we've got to be honest.
+The fact is, even if the Bates method was widely known I can't see it ever really taking the place of traditional methods.
+Simply because human beings can be inclined towards laziness sometimes and doing daily exercise to improve the sight is a bit too much like hard work.
 That's why things like the remote control exists - we know deep down that we should be getting up to change the channel but who can be bothered?

 But the point is, we should be bothered.